SkillsFundingAgency/das-shared-packages/SFA.DAS.GovUK.Auth/README.md

 ### Pre-requisites

-* Gov one login client registration
+* Gov One Login client registration
-* Keyvault storage - to store the private key with managed identity authentication
+* Key Vault storage - to store the private key with managed identity authentication
 * Azure Table Storage, or a secure way of storing config values

 ## Configuration